hashicorp/nomad/website/source/docs/agent/config.html.md

 nodes, unless otherwise specified:

 * `region`: Specifies the region the Nomad agent is a member of.
-A region typically maps to a geographic region, for example `us-east`, with potentially multiple zones, which map to [datacenters](#datacenter).
+A region typically maps to a geographic region, for example `us`, with potentially multiple zones, which map to [datacenters](#datacenter) such as `us-west` and `us-east`.
 Defaults to `global`.

-* `datacenter`: Datacenter name the local agent is a member of.
-Members within a single datacenter should all share a local LAN connection.
+* `datacenter`: Datacenter of the local agent.
+All members of a datacenter should all share a local LAN connection.
 Defaults to `dc1`.

-* `node`: The name of the local node.
+* `name`: The name of the local node.
 This value is used to identify individual nodes in a given datacenter and must be unique per-datacenter.
 By default this is set to the local host's name.